A new proposal to the US Postal Service, recipients would receive a text or email message the moment mail has arrived in their mailbox.

 Every letter carrier is equipped with a global positioning system device that registers each of the more than 155 million mail geocoded delivery points in the United States.
 Using Postal Notice, when the carrier arrives at a subscriber’s mailbox, including cluster boxes, a message is immediately sent with notification of the delivery.
 The use of social media as a notification tool brings the USPS further into the 21 st century.

 The integration of Postal Notice with the existing Informed Delivery system offers postal customers a complete end-to- end service.
 Informed Delivery requires each letter to be scanned prior to loading and sorting into mail delivery routes, then sends an email with a black and white image of the day’s mail to subscribers.
 Postal Notice tells the customer, by an automated text, when the mail has been actually delivered.

-“Each of these automated notices could potentially generate enormous revenue for the Postal Service, and be a boon for bulk mailing organizations.
-Pleasant believes, “Without continued service by the USPS, bulk mailers would have no delivery service, and would cease to exist as they are currently operating.”
-For example, the system could increase the impact of bulk mail by sending a text message that corresponds with the letter.
+“Each of these automated notices could potentially generate enormous revenue for the Postal Service, and be a boon for marketing mailing organizations.
+Pleasant believes, “Without continued service by the USPS, marketing mailers would have no delivery service, and would cease to exist as they are currently operating.”
+For example, the system could increase the impact of marketing mail by sending a text message that corresponds with the letter.
 If a letter from a local auto dealer is scheduled for delivery that day, the Informed Delivery email/text could contain sponsored special offers from the same dealer.
 Then when the recipient’s letter is delivered, the Postal Notice text could contain greeting from a local business, such as “Your mail has arrived, happy day from Peoria Florist,” or “Your mail has arrived, don’t forget to vote next week.”